Updated: Oct 13

 Commit to something

-Commit yourself to doing a simple movement (anything you enjoy) daily for five days while having your morning beverage; see what happens.
+Commit yourself to do a simple movement (anything you enjoy) daily for five days while having your morning beverage; see what happens.

 Keep a daily journal of the activity you are doing for one week.
 Take notice to the things you’re doing and write everything down.